HildoBijl/stepwise/frontend/src/ui/eduTools/exercises/README.md

 #### Validation of input

 When a student submits an exercise, first the input is *validated* by the form.
 This means something like "check for obvious errors".
-If a field is still blank, or if a `FloatUnit` field has a number but misses a unit, then the validation fails.
+If a field is still blank, or if a `Quantity` field has a number but misses a unit, then the validation fails.
 There is an obvious error.

 When the validation fails, no submission to the API/server is made.
 Nothing is stored and no mastery scores are updated.
 Instead, any input field which failed validation will give a warning to the student.